Encore! (TV series)

 Encore! is an American reality television series hosted and executive produced by Kristen Bell and Will Gluck.
 Based on a pilot special aired on ABC on December 10, 2017, the series premiered on Disney+ on November 12, 2019.
-The series was removed from Disney+ on May 26, 2023, rendering it lost media by legal means.
+The series was removed from Disney+ on May 26, 2023.

 Premise

 Encore! reunites the cast members of high school musicals to recreate their performance years after they originally performed.

 Production

 Development

 A television special, also titled Encore! and hosted by Bell, aired on ABC on December 10, 2017.
 It reunited the cast of a 1997 South Hills High School production of Into the Woods to recreate their original performance.

 In April 2019, Disney+ ordered a series based on the special, to be hosted and executive produced by Kristen Bell.

 When asked during the COVID-19 pandemic about the future of the series, creator Jason Cohen said, "Obviously, things right now are a little bit funky, with the coronavirus, and things have been thrown into flux a bit.
 But we are hoping we can do more."